Mansfield 103.2 FM: News and sport coverage

 Mansfield 103.2 has a news and sport team based at Samuel Brunts Way, staffed by the managing editor and broadcast journalists, there are national and local news updates on the hour.
 Each Saturday in the football season there are regular updates on local games in the area including Mansfield Town, Chesterfield F.C.
 Derby County, Nottingham Forest, Notts County, South Normanton Athletic F.C., Glapwell F.C., Shirebrook Town F.C. and Sutton Town F.C.

 Outside broadcasts

 Mansfield 103.2 had an outside broadcast unit named Fix Auto Street Crusader, which was in use until 2024.
 The vehicle was operated by the commercial producer and engineer, with an outside broadcast team.
 There are still outside broadcasts on the station, including visits to local charities, public events, openings, businesses and services.

-Sales team

-Mansfield 103.2 have a team of advertising executives led by a sales consultant.

 The Gooseberry Pork Pie

 In July 2010, Mansfield 103.2 revived a 70-year-old Mansfield Tradition of a Gooseberry Pork Pie.
 Years ago in Mansfield, the town would celebrate with a giant pork pie filled with Gooseberries.
 The pie was not made since the end of the Second World War, but in July 2010 The Breakfast Show brought back the tradition, by creating a batch of small gooseberry filled pies with the help of local butchers.